-Annual budgets will vary from the resource allocation plans due to changes in available revenue.
-The Department is only able to budget to the authorized revenue estimate for any given fiscal year.
+However, annual budgets will vary from the resource allocation plans due to changes in available revenue.
+The department is only able to budget to the authorized revenue estimate for any given fiscal year, and due to a decline in revenue, the FY 2010 Budget has been reduced accordingly.